 More importantly, We only get paid for selling the business.
 I do not get paid for selling the inventory or other items your accountant has recorded in the current account.

 And there is no exclusive listing or listing period.
 I either perform or you fire me just like you can fire your accountant or lawyer.
 Business brokerage is not real estate sales.

 My fees are for discovery.
-If a buyer comes from your dentist or barber then it has nothing to do with me and I will bow out gracefully unless you would like me to stay on during the negotiations.
+If the other side comes from your dentist or barber then it has nothing to do with me.
+I will bow out gracefully unless you would like me to stay on during the negotiations.
 That is your call.

 My fee to find a buyer